-Linux operating systems have a different approach in dealing with installation of softwares.Windows installers usually include all the necessary libraries within the .exe file and the installation is super easy with a double click.But, in Linux, we have to install all the dependent packages before installing a software.This system has many advantages but it is a bit confusing for newbies.Manually installing dependencies is a tedious task, but it can be automated using software managers and command line tools like APT.This section will familiarize usage of APT in Debian based distributions like Ubuntu and Linux Mint.
+Linux operating systems have a different approach in dealing with installation of software.Windows installers usually include all the necessary libraries within the .exe file and the installation is super easy with a double click.But, in Linux, we have to install all the dependent packages before installing a software.This system has many advantages but it is a bit confusing for newbies.Manually installing dependencies is a tedious task, but it can be automated using software managers and command line tools like APT.This section will familiarize usage of APT in Debian based distributions like Ubuntu and Linux Mint.

 1.UPDATING LIST OF SOFTWARES

-Linux based distributions have repositories containing packages which are supported by the community or the developers.Details of these softwares are locally saved on our machine. apt update or apt update command downloads the package lists from the repositories to get information on the newest versions of packages and their dependencies.This command will not install any updates.
+Linux based distributions have repositories containing packages which are supported by the community or the developers.Details of these software are locally saved on our machine. apt update or apt update command downloads the package lists from the repositories to get information on the newest versions of packages and their dependencies.This command will not install any updates.

 2. INSTALLING A PACKAGE